ImaginationZ/ImaginationZ.github.io/_posts/2014-12-02-compile-deep-matching-on-ubuntu-14-dot-04.md

 Which briefly declares the dependecy.
-In the following codes I'm omitting `sudo`, however most steps corcerning system-libary installation should be executed as root.
+In the following codes I'm omitting `sudo`, however most steps should be executed as root.

 ~~~ bash
 apt-get install libjepg-dev